-Aetna modified CPB 0536 covering Vitamin B-12 therapy, effective September 26, 2025.
-Here's what billing teams need to do.
+TL;DR: Aetna modified CPB 0536 governing Vitamin B-12 therapy coverage, effective September 26, 2025.
+Here's what billing teams need to know before claims go out the door.

 Field Detail